hrtcat/hrtcat/guides/4_wash_sterilize.md

 ## Fingertip Testing<sup>+</sup>

 If you are going to do fingertip testing<sup>+</sup>, now is the time to take the before sample.
-[How to preform fingertip testing].
+[How to perform fingertip testing].

 ---